-We have put together a list of items to consider when making your decision.
-By reviewing the list you will be better equipped to make the right choice.
+We have compiled a list of factors to consider in order to help you be better equipped in making the right choice.

 Everyone feels differently about commute times and working hours.
-Ensure you have a full understanding of the expectations and travel time required for a job.
-Questions to consider;
+Ensure that you have a full understanding of the expectations and travel time required for each job.
+Ask yourself these questions about each job:

-If you prefer to have a short commute time, with regular hours and no travel required, one job may stand out versus the other.
+If you prefer to have a short commute time, regular hours and/or no business travel, one job may stand out versus the other.

-You spend more time at your workplace with your coworkers than your family, your pets or your friends.
-You REALLY have to make sure that the work environment is not toxic and is enjoyable to work in.
-Having a positive and friendly work environment is truly a blessing and if you’ve been lucky enough to have a choice, try to make the best one for you!
+Whichever job you choose, you will spend at least one third of your day there.
+That’s more time than you will spend with your family, pets and friends.
+You have to make sure that the work environment will be enjoyable.
+While you can’t know everything about a workplace before you start, having a positive and friendly work environment is truly a blessing and if you’ve been lucky enough to have a choice, try to make the one that is best for you!

-Congratulations again on having multiple job offers.
-You should really be proud of yourself.
-It may also be a bit overwhelming, so when you are going through your pros and cons list, go with your instincts.
+Congratulations again on receiving multiple job offers.
+It’s an accomplishment to be proud of even if it is also a bit overwhelming.
+When you are going through your pros and cons list, go with your instincts.
 You are in the position to make choices so don’t be afraid of crossing out the ones that don’t feel right to you.

 If you are interested in learning more about finding the right employer click here.